-Drive up into the mountains on this beautiful and leisurely road trip.
-Want to breathe the fresh mountain air?
-Hear birds twitter and water rush over mossy rocks?
-Sometimes you just need three days in the mountains to reset.
+Drive up into the Cascade Mountains on this beautiful and leisurely road trip.
+Want to breathe fresh mountain air?
+Hear birds chirp and water rush over mossy rocks?
+Sometimes you need three days in the mountains to reset.

 For a little forest bathing getaway, follow our suggested road trip with a mix of solitude, stunning scenic stops and insider tips.
 Along the way you'll see historic covered bridges, stay in wonderfully unique lodging and find time to slow down and immerse yourself in the Oregon outdoors.

 Good for: solo trips, couples, families, outdoor enthusiasts

 Best time to drive: April - October (some areas are closed seasonally; check road conditions before you go)